 When you get back your graded quizzes and exam you will also get an answer key with a list of points taken for common mistakes.
 I am asking you to check your graded exam/quiz against the answer sheet.
-Keep in mind that I am grading ~ 120 six to ten page exams (with partial credit) by myself and I am a human being so you are supposed to check for human error.
+Keep in mind that I am grading ~ 140 six to ten page exams (with partial credit) by myself and I am a human being so you are supposed to check for human error.
+(Help me by checking for human error.)
 You will get to keep your exams & quizzes to study so that you learn from your mistakes.
 You will get partial credit for LA (& some SA) questions.
 If there are any mistakes on the graded exams any requests for regrades must be made during the class in which the exam or quiz is returned in writing.
 Once you leave the class, any requests for regrades will not be honored.

 Pay attention in class and follow the syllabus.
 I am the only one who is deciding on how these particular sections of this class will be run.
-There are multiple sections of the General Chemistry I Lecture this semester but each section is run by a different professor with different rules and syllabi.
+There are usually multiple sections of the General Chemistry I & II Lectures and each section is run by a different professor with different rules and syllabi.
 Rules for one of the other sections of the lecture do not apply to this section.
-Example 1: If your friend (or even the Chemistry tutor) in professor X's class says that they do not need to do the online homework, this is probably correct for your friend (& the tutor is probably thinking of professor X's class).
+Example 1: If your friend (or even the Chemistry tutor) in professor X's Gen Chem II class says that they do not need to do the online homework, this is probably correct for your friend (& the tutor is probably thinking of professor X's class).
 However in my section if you do not do the online quiz, you will lose 10 of the 820 points or the equivalent of 10 points on one of the exams (i.e. One exam grade of 70 pts could become 80 pts if you do the homework but will remain 70 if you do not do the homework.).
 Example 2: Let's say that all of your friends tell you that if you miss an exam, you will get the class average on the exam.
+Or your friend says that all of the classes use the same exam so you can take the exam in another professor's class.
 The syllabus and I did not say this.
 So you need to ask me or refer to the section of this syllabus on missed exams & quizzes.
 You will note that without an excuse one missed exam is replaced by the final exam grade.
 If you get a 65 % on your final exam, you will have a 65 on your missing exam.
-Without an excuse a second missed exam is replaced by a zero.
-If the one missed exam is an acceptable (to Dr. Hahn) excused absence, you will get your own average prorated for the degree of difficulty of the exam.) or the final exam grade whichever is the higher grade.
+Without an excuse a second missed exam is replaced by a If the one missed exam is an acceptable (to Dr. Hahn) excused absence, you will get your own average prorated for the degree of difficulty of the missing exam.) or the final exam grade whichever is the higher grade.

 I personally make up all of the exams & I personally grade all of the exams.
 I never let undergraduate students, staff or other faculty help me grade the exam - not even to add up the final points.
 Because there is partial credit, this policy ensures consistency in grading.